andrew/ultimate-awesome/README.md

 - [awesome-data-science-refs](https://github.com/mleng-shared/awesome-data-science-refs) - Data Science reference material .
 - [awesome-ml-python-packages](https://github.com/MNIKIEMA/awesome-ml-python-packages) - A list of some python packages that I am working with.
 - [awesome-tech-resources](https://github.com/Moha-01/awesome-tech-resources) - Curated list of my favorite tech products, insightful IT learning resources, and more.
 Open for contributions and perfect for those venturing into the tech world or seeking the next great tool for their toolbox.
 Let's explore the landscape of technology together!.
-- [awesome-teletext](https://github.com/mojoaxel/awesome-teletext) - 🕶️ A curated list of resources around teletext 📺.
 - [awesome-twig](https://github.com/morozgrafix/awesome-twig) - A curated list of amazingly awesome Twig extensions, snippets and tutorials.
 - [awesome-security](https://github.com/mrbreaker/awesome-security) - A list of security-related links and tools that I find useful.
 - [JumpstyleUnitedNations](https://github.com/Mreaggle/JumpstyleUnitedNations) - Volunteered open-initiative projects to help on Jumpstyle Community decentralized maintenance.
 - [awesome-gitea](https://github.com/mygit123hotmail/awesome-gitea) - A curated list of awesome projects related to Gitea.
 - [awesome-pwa](https://github.com/nabil6391/awesome-pwa) - Useful resources for creating Progressive Web Apps including Open source Pwas.
-- [awesome-japanese-study-materials](https://github.com/naghim/awesome-japanese-study-materials) - This repository contains all study materials and resources for preparing for the Japanese Language Proficiency Test (JLPT), structured from beginner-level content to more advanced topics.
 - [awesome-kafka](https://github.com/nagstler/awesome-kafka) - A curated list of awesome Apache Kafka resources, libraries, tools, and more! ⚡️.
 - [latexfetish](https://github.com/nahkampf/latexfetish) - A comprehensive list of latex clothing designers, models, photographers etc.
 - [awesome-ConoHa-cloud](https://github.com/naototty/awesome-ConoHa-cloud) - Awesome ConoHa cloud.